svensglinz/scd30/README.md

 This script will:
 - Compile the C source file `query_scd30.c`
-- Set up shared memory access
-- Install Python dependencies (Flask)
 - Move and enable the systemd service
 - Start the sensor querying and web server on boot

 ### Optional configs

-The default webserver runs on port 8080.
+- The default webserver runs on port 8080.
 This can be changed by changing the `PORT` variable in the `install.sh` script before installation.

+- The default sensor querying interval is set to 30 seconds.
+This can be changed by changing the `INTERVAL` variable in the `install.sh` script before installation.

 ### Usage
 ...